secretstartups/handbook/ceo/index.html.md

 ## External Speaking Engagements

 To schedule Sid to speak at an external engagement please contact the [EBA to the CEO](handbook/eba/#executive-business-administrator-team) with the details outlined in the [Executive External Event Brief](/handbook/eba/#meeting-request-requirements).
 The EBA to the CEO will gain approval from the function head of the requestor on whether the CEO will attend or not.
 Sid's preference is to not participate in panels with multiple speakers if there is no facilitation of time.

+### Requests for audio/visual check meetings
+If the organizer of an event requests a prep meeting with Sid to check audio and visual before a remote presentation, we can schedule for 5-10 minutes before the event for Sid to login and confirm that audio and visual is working as expected.
+A longer prep meeting is not required as Sid has a robust remote work set up.

 ## Sending email